ExpressionEngine/coilpack-docs/docs/getting-started.md

 composer create-project --prefer-dist laravel/laravel:^8.0 project-name
 ```

-:::info
+:::caution
-Be sure to setup your webserver to point to the `public` folder inside your Laravel project.
+You must set your webserver's document root to point to the `public` folder inside your Laravel project.
 Laravel Valet and Laravel Sail will do this automatically.
 :::

 **Configure your Laravel Project**